Hold an Event or Activity

 • Large/high impact events can take up to six (6) months to assess.

-• Applications may be refused if there is not capacity to process the application within the desired time frame.
+• Applications may be refused if there is not capacity to process the application within the required time frame.

 • Submitting an application does not guarantee approval, if/once approved a permit will be issued.